eillarra/pdfino/docs/templates.rst

     doc.h3("This is a subtitle.")
     doc.p("This is a paragraph.")

-  You can start with a clean stylesheet if you use the ``use_sample_stylesheet = False`` parameter in your custom template class, but then you will have to create your own default styles if you want to use the shortcut API.
-  The shortcut API just calls the :meth:`pdfino.Document.add_paragraph` method with the corresponding style name, so if you don't want to use the default styles, you can just call that method directly.
+  You can start with a clean stylesheet if you use the ``use_sample_stylesheet = False`` class attribute in your custom template class, but then you will have to create your own default styles if you want to use the shortcut API.
+The shortcut API just calls the :meth:`pdfino.Document.add_paragraph` method with the corresponding style name, so if you don't want to use the default styles you can always call that method directly.

 Custom styles
 -------------

-You can add new styles to your template by adding a ``styles`` attribute (a list of :class:`pdfino.Style`) to your template class or document class.
+You can update existing styles or add new styles to your stylesheet by adding a ``styles`` class attribute (a list of :class:`pdfino.Style`) to your custom template or document.

 .. code-block:: python